mdoege/IFFshow/README.md

 Standalone IFF palette files are also supported and do not require the "pal" argument.

+There is also experimental support for 8-bit IFF-PBM images.

 ### License

 Public Domain / CC0